 Additionally, it is important to note that Python is also useful for a wide variety of educational, enterprise, and scientific purposes – from web development to desktop applications to machine learning and everything in between.

-In this article we will show how to install and use Python 3.x in CentOS/RHEL 7, Debian and its derivatives such as Ubuntu (latest LTS version already has latest Python installed) or Linux Mint.
+In this article, we will show how to install and use the latest Python version in RHEL-based distributions and Debian and its derivatives such as Ubuntu (the latest LTS version already has the latest Python installed) or Linux Mint.
 Our focus will be installing the core language tools that can be used in the command line.

-Prior to installing Python in CentOS 7, let’s make sure our system has all the necessary development dependencies:
+Prior to installing Python in RHEL-based distributions such as CentOS Stream Fedora, Rocky, and AlmaLinux, let’s make sure our system has all the necessary development dependencies:

 # yum -y groupinstall development # yum -y install zlib-devel

-In Debian we will need to install gcc, make, and the zlib compression / decompression library:
+In >Debian-based distributions such as Ubuntu and Linux Mint, we will need to install gcc, make, and the zlib compression/decompression library:

 # aptitude -y install gcc make zlib1g-dev